NVIDIA/TensorRT/samples/sampleINT8API/README.md

 3. Optionally and for debugging purposes, the following flag configures the builder to choose type conforming layer implementation, if one exists.

+	`builder->setStrictTypeConstraints(true);`

-	For example, in the case of `DataType::kINT8`, types are requested by `setInt8Mode(true)`.
-Setting this flag ensures that only the conformant layer implementation (with `kINT8` input and output types), are chosen even if a high performance non-conformat implementation is available.
+	Setting `setStrictTypeConstraints(true)` together with the builder flag `setFlag(BuilderFlag::kINT8)` ensures that only the conformant layer implementation (with `kINT8` input and output types), are chosen even if a high performance non-conformat implementation is available.
 If no conformant layer exists, TensorRT will choose a non-conformant layer if available regardless of the setting for this flag.

-	`builder->setStrictTypeConstraints(true);`

 ### Configuring the network to use custom dynamic ranges and set per-layer precision